chialab/rna/packages/rna/README.md

 You can import RNA as a module or use it via CLI.

-### CLI

 #### `build <entry...>`

-Compile JS and CSS modules using [`esbuild`](https://esbuild.github.io/).
+Compile JS and CSS modules and HTML apps using [`esbuild`](https://esbuild.github.io/).
 It can output multiple module formats and it can be used to build a single module or to bundle all dependencies of an application.

 ```
 Options: